alejandronotario/Google-Cloud-Tasks/Google_Analytics/README.md

 ```

-__Sequnce of next chunks up to the end__
+__Sequence of next chunks up to the end__

-Here pageToken and pageSize are defined on file shape, using it to get the last shape to define them
+Here 'pageToken' and 'pageSize' are defined on file shape, using it to get the last shape to define them

 ```python